MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-create-a-template.md

 The example in this article is a simple counting widget that displays an integer value and allows the user to increment the value by clicking on a button in the widget's UI.
 This example template uses data binding to automatically update the UI based on the data template.

-Apps need to implement a widget provider to generate and update the widget templates and pass them to the widget host.
+Apps need to implement a widget provider to generate and update the widget template and/or data and pass them to the widget host.
 The article [Implement a widget provider in a win32 app](../../develop/widgets/implement-widget-provider-win32.md) provides step-by-step guidance for implementing the widget provider for the counting widget that we will generate in the steps below.

 ## The Adaptive Cards Designer